-Viguerie is the Chairman of American Target Advertising™, Inc., a 75-person direct marketing agency located in Northern Virginia.
-His firm has mailed more than 4.6 billion letters and raised over $7.6 billion dollars over the past 55 years.
-They mailed over 100 million postal letters in 2019 and expect to mail many more in 2020, as the Presidential Election approaches.
+Viguerie is the Chairman of American Target Advertising™, Inc., a 80-person direct marketing agency located in Northern Virginia.
+His firm has mailed more than 4.6 billion letters and raised over $7.6 billion dollars over the past 57 years.
+They mailed over 100 million postal letters in 2019 and expect to mail many more in 2022, as the Presidential Election approaches.
 Viguerie is also Chairman of FedUp PAC, an independent expenditure political action committee, and publisher of the conservative website, ConservativeHQ.com.

 The AFL-CIO News has said that Viguerie “made it all possible” for conservatives, and The Washington Post has called him “the conservatives’ Voice of America.”
 In 1979, Time magazine named him one of 50 future leaders of America, and People magazine named him one of the 25 most intriguing people of the year in 1981.
 In December 1999 he was named by Dr. Lee Edwards in the Washington Times as one of 13 “Conservatives of the Century.”

-Now even in his 8th decade, his role model is Moses, Deuteronomy 34:7, “Moses was 120 years old when he died.
+Now in his 9th decade, his role model is Moses.
+According to Deuteronomy 34:7: “Moses was 120 years old when he died.
 His eye was not dim nor his natural force abated.”
 Viguerie doesn’t personally know anyone at any age that keeps up with him.
 His typical workday is 13-14 hours, 5 ½ days a week.